cl4es/cl4es.github.io/_posts/2019-05-14-String-Concat-Redux.md

 concatenation expressions of four arguments mixed with zero to five constants.
 Let's see how we fare in practice on something as outrageously synthetic like that.

-So I wrote a little program to generate a program that enumerates them all, and we get some pretty interesting results:
+So I wrote a [horrible little program](/snippets/StringGen.java) to generate a java source files enumerating them all (the source code generated is 9Mb, and I had to split the implementation into a lot of nested inner classes for it to compile).

+The results are somewhat interesting:

 ```
 JDK   #classes   Time
 8     -          ~3.6s
 11    39394      ~19.5s
 12    27212      ~18.5s
 13*   3174       ~15.6s